F1bonacc1/process-compose/README.md

 ### Installation

-- Download one of the [releases](https://github.com/F1bonacc1/process-compose/releases)
+- Go to the [releases](https://github.com/F1bonacc1/process-compose/releases/latest), download the package for your OS, and copy the binary to somewhere on your PATH.

 ### Documentation